yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Action Filters
 --------------

 Action filters are implemented via behaviors now.
-You should extend from [[yii\base\ActionFilter]] to define a new filter.
-To use a filter, you should attach the filter class to the controller as a behavior.
-For example, to use the [[yii\filters\AccessControl]] filter, you should have the following code in a controller:
+To define a new, custom filter, extend from [[yii\base\ActionFilter]].
+To use a filter, attach the filter class to the controller as a behavior.
+For example, to use the [[yii\filters\AccessControl]] filter, you would have the following code in a controller:

 ```php